qorix-group/score/docs/features/code_generation/index.rst

 input-output algorithmic function as part of a larger graph algorithm.
 This would be a ROS node or an ARA Application.

-We want to support both functional programming stylem or Object Oriented programming style.
+We want to support both functional programming style or Object Oriented programming style.
 In object-oriented programming languages, such as C++, a software unit would be implemented as a trivially default-constructible class with public methods and no defined